1. Home »

 Drafting a Letter of Intent

-If the timing is right, a position is open, and the employee feels they have what it takes to fill the available role, they may write a letter of intent.
+If the timing is right, a position is open, and the employee feels they have what it takes to fill the available role, they can draft a letter of intent.
 This is a formal request for a promotion and shows the employee believes they are a serious candidate for the new position.
 The letter allows the employee to detail their credentials and explain why they would be a good fit for the role.

 What to Include in the Letter